James Collis

-James Collis VC (19 April 1856, Cambridge – 28 June 1918) was an English recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+James Collis (19 April 1856, Cambridge – 28 June 1918) was an English recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Military service

 Collis was a 24‑year‑old gunner in the Royal Horse Artillery, British Army, during the Second Anglo-Afghan War.
 On 28 July 1880, during the retreat from Maiwand to Kandahar in Afghanistan, when the officer commanding the battery was trying to bring in a limber with wounded men under cross-fire, Gunner Collis ran forward and drew the enemy's fire on himself, thus taking their attention from the limber.
 He was awarded the Victoria Cross (VC) for this action.
 His citation read:

 For conspicuous bravery during the retreat from Maiwand to Kandahar when the officer commanding the battery was endeavouring to bring in a limber with wounded men under a cross-fire, in running forward and drawing the enemy's fire on himself, thus taking off their attention from the limber.

 He was presented his VC, on Poona (Pune) Racecourse, by Lord Frederick Roberts on 11 July 1881.

 In 1881 he left the army and joined the Bombay Police, rising to rank of Inspector, before returning to England in 1884.
 In 1887 he re-enlisted in the army with the Suffolk Regiment and returned to serve in India in 1888, but was invalided home due to rheumatic fever in 1891.

 In March 1882 Collis married in Bombay Adela Grace Skuse, a widow, who accompanied him until his latter return from India.
 In 1893, he married another woman, Mary Goddard, who was apparently unaware of his existing wife who had remained in India, until the deception was discovered in 1895.
 Collis became one of eight men whose VCs were forfeited, when he was stripped of the medal on 18 November 1895 after being convicted of bigamy.

 After release from prison he settled in Bury St Edmunds where he had a series of civilian jobs.
 He re-enlisted in the Suffolk Regiment, in which he served as a private, service number 16525, in World War I, until discharged on medical grounds in August 1917.

 He died, aged 62, on 28 June 1918 of a heart attack in Battersea hospital.
 He left a widow, Adela Grace Collis, who was living at Old Sapper's Lines, Mayo Road, Poona, India, his legal wife.
 At his funeral his coffin was draped with the Union Flag and borne on a gun carriage escorted by a military firing party.
 At Earlsfield Cemetery, Wandsworth he was given full military honours, and there was no mention of his crime or the forfeiture of the Victoria Cross.